ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Introduction

-To address these critical gaps, we introduce ChemRxivQuest, a curated and systematically constructed question–answer dataset for chemistry-specific NLP applications.
-Built directly from primary literature on ChemRxiv, ChemRxivQuest is designed to support robust question answering, improve retrieval precision, and serve as a fine-tuning or benchmarking resource for domain-specialized LLMs.
+To address these critical gaps, we introduce ChemQuests, a curated and systematically constructed QA dataset for chemistry-specific NLP applications.
+Built directly from primary literature on ChemRxiv, ChemQuests is designed to support robust question answering, improve retrieval precision, and serve as a fine-tuning or benchmarking resource for domain-specialized LLMs.
 Our aim is to catalyze advances in chemical information retrieval and automated understanding by providing a reliable, structured, and versatile dataset tailored to the unique demands of chemical language.

-Research on scientific QA\footnote{question answering} datasets and chemical NLP has laid an important foundation for the development of ChemRxivQuest.
-Notable datasets in this space include PubMedQA\cite{jin2019pubmedqa}, BioASQ\cite{tsatsaronis2015overview}, SciQ\cite{welbl2017crowdsourcing}, and the S2ORC corpus\cite{lo2019s2orc}.
+Research on scientific QA datasets and chemical NLP has laid an important foundation for the development of ChemQuests.
+Notable datasets in this space include PubMedQA \cite{jin2019pubmedqa}, BioASQ \cite{tsatsaronis2015overview}, SciQ \cite{welbl2017crowdsourcing}, and the Semantic Scholar Open Research Corpus (S2ORC) \cite{lo2019s2orc}.
 While these datasets have supported significant progress in biomedical and general scientific domains, they exhibit limitations when applied to the unique demands of chemistry-focused NLP.

-PubMedQA focuses heavily on biomedical literature, offering question–answer pairs grounded in clinical contexts.
+PubMedQA focuses heavily on biomedical literature, offering QA pairs grounded in clinical contexts.
 Despite its strengths in medical applications, it does not capture the chemical specificity and breadth required for tasks in chemical informatics.
 Similarly, SciQ is constructed from educational assessment materials and is tailored toward general science education rather than research-grade chemical content, thus lacking the granularity needed for specialized QA systems.
-BioASQ, like PubMedQA, is centered around biomedical text mining and question answering, but its domain restriction excludes complex chemical representations.
+BioASQ, like PubMedQA, is centered on biomedical text mining and question answering, but its domain restriction excludes complex chemical representations.
 S2ORC, although extensive and multidisciplinary, remains loosely structured and lacks chemistry-targeted QA annotations, which hinders its utility for precise chemical information retrieval.